-The developer shall ensure that a suitably qualified archaeologist is present during the undertaking of any ground disturbing works in the development area, so that an archaeological watching brief can be carried out.
-The archaeological watching brief will be undertaken to the standards laid down by the Institute of Archaeologists.
-The Local Planning Authority will be informed, in writing, at least two weeks prior to the commencement of the development of the name of the said archaeologist.
+The developer shall ensure that a professionally qualified archaeologist is present during the undertaking of any ground disturbing works in the development area, so that an archaeological watching brief can be carried out.
+The archaeological watching brief shall be undertaken to the standards of the Institute of Archaeologists.
+The Local Planning Authority shall be informed, in writing at least two weeks prior to the commencement of the development, of the name of the said archaeologist.